newsocialist/nsbooks/xmas-2017/data/1511089320-the-gig-economy.md

 beings living in a society of other human beings and that everything we’ve constructed is just artifice on top of that.

-These companies and the people who work for them, did not personally create the conditions of precarity that allowed them to accumulate power and profit on an enormous scale.
+These companies, and the people who work for them, did not personally create the conditions of precarity that allowed them to accumulate power and profit on an enormous scale.
 They are not to blame for these preconditions.
 But if we ever want to *transcend* these preconditions,